-Govt Meets Dalit Activists' Recommendations for Preventing Caste-Based Violence With Silence
+Govt Meets Dalit Activists’ Recommendations for Preventing Caste‑Based Violence With Silence

 The Dalit Caste Identity of Hathras Victim Is Vital to Recognizing Her Rape as a Casteist Crime

 The impunity with technology’s aid, in particular, was an important theme.
 The campaign delved into how blackmail — involving videos of gang rapes — helps perpetrators maintain their impunity and render survivors powerless to act.
-It also enabled perpetrators to intimidate and silence families.
-The police, too, deliberately discourage families from filing FIRs in several cases.
+It also enables perpetrators to intimidate and silence families.
+The police, too, deliberately discourages families from filing FIRs in several cases.

 So far, neither the union nor state governments have addressed sexual violence through a caste lens.
-In the law, Dalit women and girls occupy a unique place.
+In the legal system, Dalit women and girls occupy a unique place.
 They are subsumed under the ‘Dalit’ category or the ‘women’ category separately.
 In other words, Dalit women and girls face unique challenges while occupying the intersection of caste and gender, which serve as a blind spot within the law.

 As a result, the police respond to caste-based sexual violence with apathy or hostility.
 Barriers in accessing justice include delays in filing FIRs, not invoking the SC/ST Act not to recognize the crime as casteist, filing counter-cases against survivors’/victims’ families, and so on, according to activist groups’ joint submission to the UN Special Rapporteur for Violence Against Women.